 Our Environmental and Social Practices

-- We chose our current location to allow efficient delivery to our in-town customers.
+- We chose our Eugene Market District location to allow efficient delivery to our in-town customers.

 - Our Incubator Kitchen fosters and supports small food businesses in our area, facilitating innovative and healthy products for our community.

-- HW owner, Charlie Tilt co-founded the Willamette Valley Sustainable Food Alliance and HW employees have acted as officers on the board of directors.
+- HW owner, Charlie Tilt co-founded the Willamette Valley Sustainable Food Alliance and HW coworkers have acted as officers on the board of directors.